40+ ways New Yorkers are helping healthcare workers

 While most New Yorkers are working from home or finding ways to entertain themselves while indoors, our health care community is on the front lines of the coronavirus crisis, with many pulling double shifts and working seven days a week.
-More telling of this community’s dedication to helping others is the fact that as of yesterday, 40,000 retired or non-working health care professionals had volunteered their services if the need should arise, including physicians, nurses, and other specially trained individuals.
-Today, that number has grown to 52,000.
-To show gratitude for this heroic community, many companies are stepping up to the plate, offering free meals, lodging, transportation, and even footwear.
+To show gratitude for this heroic community, many local companies are stepping up to the plate, offering free meals, lodging, transportation, and even footwear.
 Ahead, 6sqft has begun compiling a list of the resources available to NYC’s front-line responders.
+This list was last updated at 4:30 pm on Monday, May 11, 2020.

-Another popular salad chain, Just Salad, has partnered with Mount Sinai Health System to deliver 10,000 meals a week to seven hospitals in Manhattan, Brooklyn and Queens during the COVID-19 pandemic.
+Another popular salad chain Just Salad has partnered with Mount Sinai Health System to deliver 10,000 meals a week to hospitals across the Mt.
+Sinai system.

 The build-your-own pizza chain has launched the Hero Pies program, where individuals can donate funds to cover the cost of production and delivery of free pizzas to hospital workers.